-Have you ever tried begging on a road or travelling in a truck.
+Have you ever tried begging on a road or traveling in a truck?
 Well, this guy (right-most) has tried everything.
-He entered in the office alone, but walked away with bunch of friends sharing delightful memories.
+He entered the office alone but walked away with a bunch of friends sharing delightful memories.